Epidemic spreading in group-structured populations: Results

 All the above results are obtained by means of numerical simulations.
-In the Supplemental Material, we describe the derivation of two theoretical approximations: the individual-based mean-field approximation (IBMFA) and the group-based mean-field approximation (GBMFA).
+In the Supplemental Material (SM), we describe the derivation of two theoretical approximations: the individual-based mean-field approximation (IBMFA) and the group-based mean-field approximation (GBMFA).
 IBMFA is a standard theoretical approach that uses as input the topology of the network~\cite{Pastor-Satorras2015}.
-GBMFA is inspired by the so-called degree-based mean-field approximation where nodes with identical degrees are treated as indistinguishable elements~\cite{Pastor-Satorras2015}.
+GBMFA is an approximation introduced in this paper, inspired by the so-called degree-based mean-field approximation where nodes with identical degrees are treated as indistinguishable elements~\cite{Pastor-Satorras2015}.
 The main difference in GBMFA is that classes of indistinguishable nodes are defined based on the layer-wise community structures.
-IBMFA and GBMFA generate similar predictions; one of these predictions is that the epidemic threshold equals $\beta_c = \left( \langle k^{(1)} \rangle + \langle k^{(2)} \rangle \right)^{-1} $ for any level of correlation existing between the layers' community structures.
-Unfortunately, we find the mean-field approximations to be accurate enough only for populations with sufficiently large communities and sufficiently large average degree, see Figs.~S3-S6.
+IBMFA and GBMFA generate similar predictions; one of these predictions is that the epidemic threshold equals $\beta_c = \left( \langle k^{(1)} \rangle + \langle k^{(2)} \rangle \right)^{-1} $ for any level of correlation existing between the layers' community structures , see Fig.~S7.
+Qualitatively, this theoretical prediction supports our numerical findings on the weak dependence of the long-term metrics of epidemic severity from topological correlations among the network layers, highlighting once more fundamental differences existing between our results and those by Fan {\it et al.}~\cite{Fan2019}.
+From the quantitative point of view, however, we find the mean-field approximations to be accurate enough only for populations with sufficiently large communities or sufficiently large average degree, see Figs.~S8-S11.
 These regimes, however, are of little importance in realistic settings where groups are generally much smaller than the size of the entire population and the average degree of individual nodes is small.